YOUR EYE EXAMINATION

-The final part of your examination is for our Opticians to determine if you can see correctly at all distances and to ascertain if there is any need for a new prescription.
-At the end of the examination our Opticians will explain to you the full findings of the examination and will demonstrate to you if any improvement can be made.
+A traditional eye examination starts with our staff and Optometrists asking questions about your lifestyle, along with your medical history, general health, family history and pre existing conditions, we will also examine your current spectacles and ascertain how you see with them.
+We use specialised equipment examine your eyes and ensure they are healthy, we may also take you eye pressure.
+The final part of your examination is for our Optometrist to determine if you can see correctly at all distances and to ascertain if there is a need for a new prescription.
+At the end of the examination we will explain our findings and results and will demonstrate any visual improvement made.